 That quality was critical to his fame.
 “It was very important that he be provoked,” said Chuck Jones in a 1998 interview, “because otherwise he’d be a bully and we didn’t want that.
 We wanted him to be a nice person.”

 They wanted him to be a nice person, but not a pushover.
 But for the directors and audiences alike, Bugs was more than just a cartoon character.

-“[My father’s] attitude was that Bugs already existed and they were just writing about him,” said Jones Clough.
+“[My father’s] attitude was that Bugs already existed and they were just writing about him,” says Jones Clough.
 “He would come home in the evening and say to my mother, ‘You won’t believe what Bugs Bunny said today!’
 ‘What do you mean?,’ she would say.
 ‘You wrote it.’
 ‘No I discovered under the circumstances that this is what he would say.”

 For years after Bugs first uttered his signature question, it seemed as though America couldn’t get enough of the character and his trickster ways.
 Within four years, films starring Bugs from the “Merrie Melodies” and “Looney Tunes” series were popular enough to be sold to theaters in a separate category called “Bugs Bunny Specials.”

 In that same era, Bugs successfully straddled the world of entertainment and politics, sneaking his way into World War II propaganda and advertisements for war bonds.
 The Marine Corps gave him honorary status as a private after he appeared in a marine uniform exclaiming that a marine was a real superman, in the 1943 film “Super-Rabbit.”
 But like any public figure, Bugs has engaged in his fair share of controversial activity.
 War-era films star Bugs as the hero pitted against offensively caricatured Japanese and German soldiers.

 Still, Bugs moved past that questionable phase and continues to win the hearts and laughs of the people all over the world.